Year 2

 Key Times

-PE | Our PE Days are Thursday and Friday.
+PE | Our PE days are Thursday and Friday.
+Please ensure that your child has their PE kit on this day |

-Key Times | For Year 2, the school day will begin at 8.30, and end at 3.30. |
+Key Times | For Year 2, the school day will begin at 8.40, and end at 3.30. |

 What are we learning?

-DT | In Spring term (including Spring 2), we will be using a design brief to design and then make a bag.
-We will research existing products, looking at how parts of a bag are connected together and the fastenings suitable for bags.
-We will learn to sew using a running stitch and use this new skill when making our own bag. |
+DT | In Spring term, we will be using a design brief to design and then make a bag.
+We will learn to sew using a running stitch and use this new skill when making our own bag.
+We will also look at ways to decorate and embellish the bag and finally evaluate our product. |

 How can I help at home?